dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-pipeline.md

 This allows our data team to focus on leveraging the data and driving value, while ensuring effective governance through timely notifications of any changes.

-For extract, dlt also provides `source` and `resource` decorators that enable defining how extracted data should be loaded, while supporting graceful, s calable extraction via microbatching and parallelism.
+For extract, `dlt` also provides `source` and `resource` decorators that enable defining how extracted data should be loaded, while supporting graceful, scalable extraction via micro-batching and parallelism.

-# The simplest pipeline: 1 liner to load data with schema evolution
+## The simplest pipeline: 1 liner to load data with schema evolution

 ```python
 import dlt